hasura/ndc-spec/specification/src/specification/queries/field-selection.md

 A connector should handle such fields by treating the nested array of objects as a collection.
 Such a field will include a nested `Query`, and the connector should execute that query in the context of this nested collection.

+_Note_: support for nested collection queries is indicated by the `query.nested_fields.nested_collections` capability.

 ### Nested fields and relationships

 Within the scope of a nested object, that object should be used as the "current row" wherever that concept is appropriate: